-2. A window will open that allows you to select the location where you want to save the configuration file.
+- 2. A window will open that allows you to select the location where you want to save the configuration file.
 Select a location.
 You can name the file anything you want, or use the default name "user.conf".
 Be sure to name the file so you can locate it yourself later.
-When you have selected the location and name of the file, click "Save".
+When you have selected the location and name of the file, click "Save". - 3.
+When the save is complete, you will see the window below.
+Click "Close".